Web Platform Design Principles

 The Web is named for its hyperlinked structure.
 In order for the web to remain vibrant, users need to be able to expect that merely visiting any given link won’t have implications for the security of their computer, or for any essential aspects of their privacy.

-For example, an API which allows any website to detect the use of assistive technologies may make users of these technologies feel unsafe visiting unknown web pages, since any web page may detect this private information.
+For example, an API that allows any website to detect the use of assistive technologies may make users of these technologies feel unsafe visiting unknown web pages, since any web page may detect this private information.

 If users have a realistic expectation of safety, they can make informed decisions between Web-based technologies and other technologies.
 For example, users may choose to use a web-based food ordering page, rather than installing an app, since installing a native app is riskier than visiting a web page.